broadinstitute/gnomad-browser/docs/gene-constraint.md

 Higher (more positive) Z scores indicate that the transcript is more intolerant of variation (more constrained).

-To generate Z scores, we used a previously described -- but slightly modified -- sequence-context based mutational model to predict the number of expected rare (minor allele frequency < 0.1%) variants per transcript.
+To generate Z scores, we used a previously described, but slightly modified, sequence-context based mutational model to predict the number of expected rare (minor allele frequency < 0.1%) variants per transcript.
 We then calculated the chi-squared value for the deviation of observation from expectation for each mutational class (synonymous and missense).
 The square root of these values was taken and multiplied by -1 if the number of observed variants was greater than expectation or 1 if observed counts were smaller than expected.
 The synonymous Z scores were then corrected by dividing each score by the standard deviation of all synonymous Z scores in between -5 and 5.
 For the missense Z scores, we took all Z scores between -5 and 0 and created a mirrored distribution.
 The missense Z scores were then corrected by dividing each score by the standard deviation of these mirror distributions.

 For more information, see [Samocha et al Nature Genetics 2014](https://www.nature.com/articles/ng.3050) and [Lek et al Nature 2016](https://www.nature.com/articles/nature19057).